operator-framework/enhancements/enhancements/testdata-separation.md

 ## Motivation

 The motivation for this EP is to provide users with the option to deliver a slim bundle without testdata.
+* Creates a smaller size bundle to ship
+* Prevents including testing resources in shipped bundle
+  * Stop potential elevated RBAC's in the test bundle from being included in production environments

 ### Goals